 Because totally asynchronous online teaching–the mode of most Ecampus courses–doesn’t involve synchronous class meetings, it may receive less attention than on-campus teaching in conversations about resilient teaching.
 However, the manifold effects and overall disruption created by COVID-19, and the importance of instructor and student wellness are profoundly applicable to asynchronous online learning.
 Resilient teaching is essential in all teaching and learning modalities.

 How serious is the need for resilient teaching and learning?
 Nationally, faculty report A Stunning Level of Student Disconnection, and both faculty and administrators see the value of supporting students through trauma-informed teaching practices.
 Many institutions are also concerned about The Great Faculty Disengagement and anecdotal evidence that many faculty are Calling It Quits.
 UC Irvine has even created a new position for a pedagogical wellness specialist both to support the well-being of faculty and graduate teaching assistants and to train them in teaching practices that support student well-being.

 An ongoing series of activities at Oregon State University is focusing on resilient teaching:

-- In preparation for the 2021-22 academic year, Inara Scott, Asst.
-Dean for Teaching and Learning Excellence in the College of Business, wrote about Increasing Resilience through Modular Teaching last September.
-Scott proposed modular course design of on-campus courses as a way to build in future flexibility:
+- Inara Scott, Senior Associate Dean in the College of Business, has written about Increasing Resilience through Modular Teaching.
+Scott has proposed modular course design of on-campus courses as a way to build in future flexibility:

 Modular teaching allows us to transition quickly from in-person to remote synchronous or HyFlex teaching; it also creates pathways for addressing quarantines and family emergencies–both our own and our students.
 Finally, it lays the foundation for future blended learning experiences, where students might learn in a hybrid format with both in-person and remote online elements.